murikistudio/murikistudio.com.br/pages/games/mole-maniacs/terms-and-conditions.md

 please be aware that we assume that you have received permission from the bill payer for using the app.

-Along the same lines, Muriki Game Studio cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the game, Muriki Game Studio cannot accept responsibility.
+Along the same lines, {{ site.title }} cannot always take responsibility for the way you use the app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the game, {{ site.title }} cannot accept responsibility.

-With respect to Muriki Game Studio’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavor to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
+With respect to {{ site.title }}’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavor to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
-Muriki Game Studio accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.
+{{ site.title }} accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.

 At some point, we may wish to update the app.
 The app is currently available on Android – the requirements for the system (and for any additional systems we decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
-Muriki Game Studio does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
+{{ site.title }} does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.
 However, you promise to always accept updates to the application when offered